Kac-Moody symmetric spaces: Causal structures and the causal boundary

 \subsection{Invariant causal structures}

-The goal of this subsection is to introduce an ${\rm Aut}(\overline{\XXX})$-invariant field of double cones in $\overline{\XXX}$.
-Our starting point is the observation that the vector space $\overline{\mathfrak a}$ contains a canonical cone $\mathcal C \subset \overline{\mathfrak a}$ with open interior $\mathcal C^o$ and tip $0$, which is called the \Defn{Tits cone}, see Definition~\ref{DefTitsCone} in the appendix.
-Under our standing assumptions that {\bf A} be irreducible, non-spherical and non-affine this cone is \Defn{pointed} in the sense that
+The goal of this subsection is to introduce an $\Aut(\ol{\XXX})$-invariant field of double cones in $\ol{\XXX}$.
+Our starting point is the observation that the vector space $\ol{\mathfrak a}$ contains a canonical cone $\ol{\CCC} \subset \ol{\mathfrak a}$ with open interior $\ol{\CCC}^o$ and tip $0$, called the \Defn{reduced Tits cone}, see Section~\ref{TitsCones} in the appendix.
+Since the generalized Cartan matrix {\bf A} is irreducible non-spherical and non-affine, this cone is \Defn{pointed} in the sense that